pnp/PnP-Transformation/Feature activation blocker/Readme.md

 Disable Features activation/deactivation validation Steps:
 <ol type="1">
-   <li>Ensure that the solution whose feature activation/deactivation to be disabled should be in deployed state</li> <li>”JDP.Transformation.DisableFeatureActivation.wsp” solution deployment to be performed using MSOCAF tool Update the variables $urls with the web application urls in “EnableWebApplicationFeature.Ps1”.
+   <li>Ensure that the solution whose feature activation/deactivation to be disabled should be in deployed state</li> <li>”DisableFeatureActivation.wsp” solution deployment to be performed using MSOCAF tool Update the variables $urls with the web application urls in “EnableWebApplicationFeature.Ps1”.
 Execute “EnableWebApplicationFeature.Ps1”.
 This script activates the feature “JDP.Transformation.DisableFeatureActivation_Control” for the provided urls in the variables $urls.
 This feature activation creates lists “Disable Features List” and "Disable Feature Message" in the root site collection for the provided urls in the variables $urls.</li>
 	<li>Customer can follow below options to create/update the lists that required to disable features and to display customer message on features page.
 <ol>
 Option 1: